Prof. Nicolás Pasquet

 University of Music Franz Liszt Weimar, Germany

 In 1984 and 1986, he won the National Selection for Young Conductors of the German Council of Music, and in 1987, Mr. Pasquet was the Winner of the First Prize at the 37th International Conducting Competition in Besançon, France.

-Prof. Pasquet led several international concert tours to Switzerland, Italien, Portugal, South America (Chile, Uruguay, Brazil, Colombia), USA, Australia, South-Korea and Namibia, and several countries of the South East Asian continent.
+From then on, Nicolás Pasquet has been working with several renowned German and foreign Orchestras.
+He has led several international concert tours to Switzerland, Italy, Portugal, South America (Chile, Uruguay, Brazil, Colombia), USA, Australia, South Korea, and Namibia, and several countries of the South East Asia.

-Later, Prof. Nicolás Pasquet was Chief Conductor at the Philharmonic Orchestra in Neubrandenburg, Germany (Neubrandenburger Philharmonie).
-With them, he conducted concerts, concert tours in Germany and abroad and several CD recordings.
-There also was a regular co-operation with the Deutschlandfunk Köln (National Broadcasting) and the DeutschlandRadio Berlin (also another National Broadcasting).
+Following that appointment, Prof. Nicolás Pasquet was Chief Conductor at the Philharmonic Orchestra in Neubrandenburg, Germany (Neubrandenburger Philharmonie), where he conducted concerts, concert tours in Germany and abroad, and several CD recordings.
+There also was a regular co-operation with the Deutschlandfunk Köln (National Broadcasting) and the Deutschland Radio Berlin (National Broadcasting).